-10 Best Parental Control Apps for iPhone & Android 2020Last Updated by Eric Raue on April 28, 2020
+10 Best Parental Control Apps for iPhone & Android 2020Last Updated by Shauli Zacks on July 27, 2020

-I tested over 50 apps and was shocked at how poorly most of them performed.
+I tested over 30 of the best parental control apps and was shocked at how poorly most of them performed.
 Some were so easy to bypass that my kids quickly found ways around them, which made the filters and screen time limits I set irrelevant.
-However, I did find a few apps that passed my tests and proved to be reliable and responsible and had a solution for both Android and iOS devices.
+However, I did find a few apps that passed my tests and proved to be reliable and responsible.

 Without using one of these apps, it’s nearly impossible to know what your kids are really doing online and what apps they are using.
 While some people might call it spying, I call it parenting.

 Quick Guide: 10 Best (and Safest) Parental Control Apps for 2020

 - Qustodio – Excellent web filter, time management, and location tracking tools.